-Online Consignment and Thrift Stores THAT SELL BRANDS LIKE REFORMATION
+Online Consignment and Thrift Stores That Sell Brands Like Reformation

-What could be more sustainable than purchasing secondhand items?!
+What’s more sustainable than purchasing secondhand items?!
 Purchasing secondhand eco-friendly items!
 Here are three online retailers that offer used sustainable brands like Reformation.
 I also believe that wearing high-quality clothing over and over again is sustainable even if the fabric isn’t.

 1. The RealReal